Congestion and Penalization in Optimal Transport: Preliminaries

 \section{Preliminaries}

-We will consider two sets, $X = \{x_1, \ldots, x_N\}$ and $Y = \{y_1, \ldots, y_L\}$.
-For our purposes, each element $x_i \in X$ represents a group/type of students, and each $y_j \in Y$ represents a school\footnote{Even if in this work we think in students and schools, the model applies to, for instance, workers and firms, patients and hospitals, etc.}.
-To each $x_i$ ($y_j$), we associate a \textit{mass} $\mu_i$ ($\nu_j$) in $\mathbb{Z}_{++}$, corresponding to the number of individuals in the group (capacity of the school).
+We consider two sets, $X = \{x_1, \ldots, x_N\}$ and $Y = \{y_1, \ldots, y_L\}$.
+Each element $x_i$ $(y_j)$ represents an individual or a group of individuals/entities that share certain properties and are grouped into the same cluster.
+For example, in the marriage market (where usually $N = L$), $X$ is the set of men and $Y$ is the set of women.
+In the case of school matching, $X$ consists of groups of students, grouped, for instance, according to their district, and $Y$ is the set of schools.
+We denote by $\mu_i$ the \emph{mass} of $x_i$ and by $\nu_j$ the \emph{mass} of $y_j$.
+For instance, in the marriage market, $\mu_i = \nu_j = 1$, while in the case of schools, $\nu_j$ would represent the capacity of school $j$.
+Analogously, if $X$ were patients and $Y$ medical care centers, then parameters $\nu_j$ would represent the capacity of the medical care center.
 When referring to an element of $X$, instead of denoting it by $x_i$, we usually, to simplify the notation, refer to it by $i$.
 Analogously, the elements of $Y$ are referred to by the index $j$, instead of $y_j$.
 Moreover, we denote the set of indices $\{1, \ldots, N\}$ by $I$ and the set of indices $\{1, \ldots, L\}$ by $J$.
-We denote by $\pi_{ij}$ the number of students of type $i$ going to school $j$.
+Lastly, we denote by $\pi_{ij}$ the number of individuals of type $i$ matched with $j$.